jpdias/jpdias.github.io/_posts/2021-02-02-adventures-in-reverse-dlink.md

 The device itself has 7 front-panel LEDs, from top to bottom: Internet status, DSL (Link/Act), VoIP, WLAN, LAN (Link/Act), Init and Power.
 It also has a RESET button.
 This information comes from the [User Manual (PT)](http://imgs.sapo.pt/images/AJUDA2009/Manual_DVA-G3170i.pdf) which also states that the credentials to the admin interface are *admin* / *admin*.

+The first step will be a full visual inspection and understanding what the different system's parts do by searching for their documentation.
+The Web Admin interface is then presented, but without much detail (since it's not the main focus).
+Moving to *breaking things* we'll look for different ways to access the device (both by hardware and software means) and getting to **root**.
+A focus will be given on understanding how the device operates (boot, reset, SSID/Wireless Password generation).
+Finally, we will inspect some curious binaries and dump some stuff. *Let's Get to It!*

 ## Visual Inspection and Hardware Overview

 ![PCB view](/images/dlink21/physical.jpeg)